 The majority of this course takes place over a six-month period, with a final reflective session in which you will consider course impact, around 10 weeks later.

-We anticipate running two programmes per year, with January and September start dates.
+Depending on demand, we plan to run two cohorts per year, with January and September start dates.

 What are the course fees?